binmek94th/airbnb-clone-project/README.md

 Sensitive data (like passwords and payment details) is encrypted both in transit (via HTTPS) and at rest.
 This protects against data breaches and man-in-the-middle attacks.
 ## Input Validation & Sanitization
 All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
 This is crucial to ensure the integrity and security of the application.

+# CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) is a development practice that automates the process of building, testing, and deploying code.
+Every change pushed to the repository is automatically validated through tests and deployed to the target environment if successful.

+## Why CI/CD Matters
+Faster Development Cycles: Automates repetitive tasks, allowing teams to deliver features and fixes more quickly.
+Improved Code Quality: Runs tests and linting tools on every change, helping catch bugs early.
+Deployment Confidence: Reduces human error and ensures a consistent, reliable deployment process.
+## Tools Used
+- GitHub Actions: For automating workflows such as running tests, checking code quality, and deploying.
+- Docker: For containerizing the application and ensuring it runs consistently across environments.
+- Docker Compose: For managing multi-container setups during development and testing.
+- PostgreSQL: Used in CI environments to test database integration.